Moskvitch: Early history

-In 1930, the licensed production of Ford Model A and Ford Model AA vehicles began.
-These were assembled using knock-down kits.
+In 1930, licensed production of the Ford Model A and Model AA vehicles using knock-down kits began.
 In 1933, the plant became a branch of GAZ and began to assemble GAZ-A and GAZ-AA vehicles.
-In 1939, KIM was no longer a subsidiary of GAZ and in the following year it started to produce its own first model, the KIM 10 inspired by the Ford Prefect.
-The plant's newly-formed design-department was headed by A. N. Ostrovtsev, an engineer from the NAMI, and tasked by the Economic Committee of Sovnarkom with designing a small economy car suitable for large-scale manufacture.
+In 1939, KIM was no longer a subsidiary of GAZ, and the following year, the company began producing its own model, the KIM-10, inspired by the Ford Prefect.
+The plant's newly formed design department was headed by A. N. Ostrovtsev, an engineer from the NAMI, and tasked by the Sovnarkom with designing a small car suitable for large-scale manufacture.
 From November 1940 to April 1941, 338 sedans were assembled.
-Exact production numbers for the phaeton version are unknown.

 Great Patriotic War

-In May 1941 the Red Army subjected a KIM-10 to a series of tests, including in road conditions varying from the newly built Moscow-Minsk Highway to rural mud roads and off-road.
-Despite the official “mostly satisfactory” mark, the car proved to be unsuited to the requirements of the military service.
+In May 1941, the Red Army subjected a KIM-10 to a series of tests, including in road conditions varying from the newly built Moscow-Minsk Highway to rural mud roads and off-road.
+The car proved to be unsuited to the requirements of military service.

-In October, 1941 the plant was hastily evacuated to Ural.
+In October, the plant was hastily evacuated to the Ural Mountains.
 Most of the manufacturing equipment was abandoned or destroyed during the Battle of Moscow.

-In 1944, with a Soviet Victory imminent, plans were in place to continue production of the KIM-10-52.
+In 1944, with a Soviet victory imminent, plans were in place to continue production of the KIM-10-52.